Life Cycle and Transitions

 End of Life

-Temple Shalom has its own cemetery [Beit Chayim Mikdash Shalom] at Chapel Lawn at 4000 Portage Ave. which can accommodate traditional Jewish burials as well as cremations for the Jewish community, including interfaith couples and families.
-Our clergy can also officiate at funerals where burials are at Winnipeg’s other Jewish cemeteries.
+Temple Shalom has its own cemetery (Beit Chayim Mikdash Shalom, at Chapel Lawn at 4000 Portage Ave) that can accommodate traditional Jewish burials, as well as cremations for the Jewish community, including interfaith couples and families.
+Temple clergy can also officiate at funerals where burials are at Winnipeg’s other Jewish cemeteries.

 For a modern Reform Jewish guide to death and mourning rituals, go to reformjudaism.org.